Alexandre Prémat: Formula Renault

-He quickly moved up to French Formula Renault for the 2001 season, where he quickly made an impact alongside his teammate, Simon Pagenaud.
-In his first season, Prémat finished a strong ninth, showing great potential.
-The following year, in 2002, he took his performance to the next level, winning the Formula Renault French title.
-With three victories under his belt, Prémat demonstrated his talent and consistency, solidifying his reputation as one of France's brightest young racing stars.
-His success in Formula Renault was a key step in his progression.
-In 2002 he also raced in part of the Formula Renault 2000 Eurocup.
+Prémat quickly moved up to French Formula Renault for the 2001 season, with his teammate being Simon Pagenaud.
+In his first season, Prémat finished ninth in the points standings.
+The following year, in 2002, he won the Formula Renault French title.
+Also during this year, he raced in part of the Formula Renault 2000 Eurocup.

 Formula Three

-With the merger of several national Formula Three championships in 2003, Prémat moved to the resultant Formula 3 Euroseries, joining the ASM team alongside Olivier Pla, who would later compete in the inaugural GP2 series season That season, he impressed with a victory, finishing 7th overall.
-In 2004, Prémat took his performance to another level, securing second place with six wins.
-His standout achievements included victories in the prestigious Marlboro Masters non-championship races and Macau Grand Prix, two of the most highly regarded non-championship races in motorsport.
-Though he didn't capture the Euroseries title, Prémat’s consistency and notable victories solidified his reputation as one of the most talented young drivers in Europe, setting the stage for his future success in motorsport.
+With the merger of several national Formula Three championships in 2003, Prémat moved to the Formula 3 Euroseries, joining the ASM team alongside Olivier Pla.
+That season, he finished the year seventh in the points standings.
+In 2004, Prémat finished second in the points standings with six wins.
+He also won in the Marlboro Masters non-championship races and Macau Grand Prix.

 GP2 Series

-In 2005, Alex Prémat joined ART Grand Prix to compete in the 2005 GP2 Series, the sister team to his former Formula 3 squad, ASM.
-Despite two wins that season, Prémat finished 4th in the championship, with his teammate Nico Rosberg claiming the title.
-The following year, Prémat continued his strong form, securing 3rd place, even though he only won once.
+In 2005, Prémat joined ART Grand Prix to compete in the 2005 GP2 Series, the sister team to his former Formula 3 squad, ASM.
+Despite two wins that season, Prémat finished fourth in the championship, with his teammate Nico Rosberg claiming the title.
+The following year, Prémat finished third in the standings despite winning one race.
 Meanwhile, his new teammate, Lewis Hamilton, went on to dominate the season and win the championship.
-Prémat's consistent performances in the highly competitive GP2 series showcased his talent, even as he raced alongside two future Formula 1 stars.

 A1 Grand Prix

 Prémat also drove the A1 Team France car in A1 Grand Prix in the 2005–06 season, he and team-mate Nicolas Lapierre winning the title for their nation.
-Alex did not return to the series for the following season, and the French team's form dropped noticeably.
+Prémat did not return to the series for the following season, and the French team's form dropped noticeably.

-Alex Prémat joined forces with Nicolas Lapierre in the A1 Team France, securing a dominant performance that led the team to the championship title.
-Their seamless collaboration and consistent victories made them the most successful pairing in A1 GP history.
-Prémat’s skillful driving and Lapierre’s precision were a perfect match, earning France the coveted crown.
-However, Prémat did not return for the next season, and without his presence, the team’s form notably declined.
-Despite this, their 2005–06 success remains a defining moment in A1 GP history.